-This will check for spent and unspent convictions, cautions, reprimands and final warnings, and will take about 2 weeks.
+This checks for spent and unspent convictions, cautions, reprimands and final warnings.

-This includes the same as the standard check plus any additional information held by local police that’s reasonably considered relevant to the workforce being applied for (adult, child or ‘other’ workforce).
-It takes about 4 weeks.
+This includes the same as the standard check plus any additional information held by local police that’s reasonably considered relevant to the role being applied for.

-This is like the enhanced check, but includes a check of the DBS barred lists, and takes about 4 weeks.
+This is like the enhanced check, but includes a check of the DBS barred lists.